Perspective | As isolation takes a deadly toll on older adults, a senior dance group finds a new way to connect

 She describes one woman from a recent class.

 “She was kind of not moving at all, and she was a little grumpy, like someone brought her there,” Havlik says.
 She usually starts each session by asking participants to shake and wiggle certain body parts.
 “She didn’t do it at first.
-Then all of a sudden you see these little shoulders move.
+Then all of a sudden, you see these little shoulders move.
 Then I notice her fingers are wiggling.
 Then her whole body starts to wiggle.
 It was really wonderful to see.
 It’s like everything came alive.
 It was like she woke up.”

 That same come-to-life energy is seen when the Quicksilver group comes together on Zoom.
 Havlik says she decided to resume the rehearsals virtually because the members also need those connections.

 She invites me to sit in on a rehearsal, and while I witness some moments of frustration with the technology, what I mostly see is a playfulness that dominates the space.
-Havlik, who on that day is wearing snake skin-patterned leggings, offers general instructions.
+Havlik, who on that day is wearing snake-skin-patterned leggings, offers general instructions.
 The dancers then use their own creativity to move their bodies as a cellist provides live music.

 During the exercise that calls for using movement to describe something that has made them happy, when Havlik finally calls Gloria’s name, she is ready with her answer.